Okabe-Rintarou-0/Minik8s/README.md

 Start an infra container first(default image is `registry.aliyuncs.com/google_containers/pause:3.6`).
 The infra container provides network namespace and volumes for all the other containers.
-So they can communicate with each other though `localhost` and share same volumes.
+So they can communicate with each other through `localhost` and share same volumes.

 #### How to allocate unique IP for pods